cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ## Run

 ### Client and Server (with mock data)
 ```
+cd client
+npm run start-stub-server

+//in another terminal, also from the client directory
 npm start
 ```
 ### Client and Server (with live data)
 Make sure you have configured your AWS credentials (see above)
 > :warning: **This will incure cost**: Data will come from AWS and will cost money to our project.
 Use this sparingly if you wish to test with live data.
 If not, use the command above